NixRTR/nixos-router/docs/powerdns.md

 **Fully Automated Setup:**

 After running `sudo nixos-rebuild switch`, the system automatically:
-- ✅ Generates a secure random secret key
+- ✅ Generates the PowerDNS API key and config in `/etc/powerdns`
-- ✅ Initializes the database
+- ✅ Deploys the Docker Compose stack (`powerdns`, `powerdns-admin`)
-- ✅ Creates admin account using your system credentials
-- ✅ Configures PowerDNS API connection
-- ✅ Starts PowerDNS Admin on port 9191
+- ✅ Starts the containers on the host network (ports 8081, 9191 open)

 **Everything is ready to use!**